ekoka/bencode/README.md

 ## Tests

-The util is bundled with a small function to run basic tests from the command line.
-To run, change to the project's parent directory:
+The utility is bundled with a small function to run basic tests from the command line with minimal dependencies.
+To run the tests, change to the project's parent directory:

     $ cd ~/projects/bencode
+    $ ls ./
+    ./
+    ../
+    ./bencode/
+    ./README.md

 Verify that you're running Python 3.6+

     $ python --version
     Python 3.6.7

 Call Python on the tests module

     $ python -m bencode.tests